 4. Use a metronome

-Not a requirement, but it really is a warm recommendation and a PRO tip.
-Once you learn the most basic stuff and start practicing, this little tool will help you so much in doing things the right way.
+It’s not a requirement, but it really is a warm recommendation and a PRO tip.
+Once you learn the most basic stuff and start practicing, this little tool will help you do things the right way.
 It is not a recommendation for tin whistle only, but any other instrument too.
 If you get used to clunky playing without rhythm and tempo (such as many), everything else will be much harder to accomplish later.